LocalCoinIS/dev.bitshares.works/docs/knowledge_base/wiki_legacy/blacklizard_app_finarch.rst

 There is a separate `pay_app_fee` operation.
 The `pay_app_fee` operation has similar semantics as a transfer to the app account. except it remains active even if the block has been vetoed by the app in question.
 For apps where fully evaluating a transaction is very expensive, `pay_app_fee` allows app delegates to be assured the transaction publisher will reimburse them for the evaluation costs even if they veto the transaction (by definition, app delegates don't know a transaction won't be vetoed until they evaluate it).

-In other words, once BitUSD or core shares are released from the app account's balance, it becomes fungible with all other BitUSD.
-If a majority of app delegates later decide that the BitUSD shouldn't have been distributed after all, there's no way for the app to get the BitUSD back -- if the platform allowed them to do so, we could end up unwinding many unrelated transactions the BitUSD participated in, causing loss of funds to innocent third parties!
+In other words, once USD or core shares are released from the app account's balance, it becomes fungible with all other USD.
+If a majority of app delegates later decide that the USD shouldn't have been distributed after all, there's no way for the app to get the USD back -- if the platform allowed them to do so, we could end up unwinding many unrelated transactions the USD participated in, causing loss of funds to innocent third parties!
 The only way to be sure the majority of app delegates will never decide in the future to veto it, is to wait until a majority have passed on their opportunity to veto.

 Notes: